Tina Howe: Full-length plays

 The Art of Dining is set in an exclusive restaurant (and home) moving from the kitchen of the chef/owner, to the dining room, where her husband is the maitre d', to the individual tables of the characters, observing their action and interplay while waiting for and eating their meals.
 The play was first presented Off-Broadway by Joseph Papp at the Public Theater in December 1979, in a production directed by A. J. Antoon with a cast featuring Kathy Bates, Ron Rifkin and Dianne Wiest, who went on to win the 1980 Clarence Derwent Award and Obie Award.

 Howe herself won an Obie Award in 1983 for distinguished playwriting for her plays The Art of Dining, Museum and Painting Churches.
 From New York, The Art of Dining moved to a run at the Kennedy Center.

-Howe's next play, Painting Churches, premiered on February 8, 1983 at Second Stage Theater, under the direction of Carole Rothman.
+Howe's next play, Painting Churches, premiered on February 8, 1983, at Second Stage Theater, under the direction of Carole Rothman.
 The cast included Marian Seldes, Frances Conroy and Donald Moffat.
-It transferred to the off-Broadway Lambs Theater where it ran from November 22, 1983 through May 20, 1984, playing 206 performances.
+It transferred to the off-Broadway Lambs Theater where it ran from November 22, 1983, through May 20, 1984, playing 206 performances.
 In this production Marian Seldes was joined by Elizabeth McGovern and George Martin.
 Painting Churches won several Outer Critics Circle Awards, including Best Off-Broadway Play, Best Actress (Marian Seldes) and the John Gassner Playwriting Award.
 The play was also a finalist for the Pulitzer Prize in Drama.

-The play has been produced throughout the U.S. and internationally.
-In 1986, it was filmed for PBS's American Playhouse, directed by Jack O’Brien.
+In 1986, Painting Churches was filmed for PBS's American Playhouse, directed by Jack O'Brien.
 That cast included Sada Thompson, Donald Moffat and Roxanne Hart.
 It was revived off-Broadway by the Keen Company in March 2012, directed by Carl Forsman, starring Kathleen Chalfant, John Cunningham, and Kate Turnbull.